Da Capo (Love album): Release and reception

-Love unveiled their new lineup and sound to the public with a residency at the Whisky from October 19–30, 1966.
+Love unveiled their new lineup and sound to the public with a residency at the Whisky during October 19–30, 1966.
 According to a contemporary review from the Los Angeles Times, the band attracted "a cream crop of Sunset Strip celebrities who came to judge the change."
 The shows were, in Spevack's words, "remarkably successful by all accounts", and received rave reviews from the local press.
 Digby Diehl of the Times referred to the band's sound as "a hypnotic mélange" and further wrote that: "The flute and harpsichord jazz improvisations on numbers such as 'Stephanie Knows Who' and 'Orange Skies' lend a fresh lift to what might be an ordinary rock piece."
 A later review from the paper placed the band's "clean" presentation and "balance of instruments and roles" with those of the Beatles and Buffalo Springfield.
 Echols remembered the band's performances with the expanded lineup as "probably the most fun we had playing."

-By the time Da Capo was released in November 1966, "7 and 7 Is" had already received commercial and critical success, helping boost the album's sales.
+Da Capo was first announced as an album on November 12, 1966, with an advertisement placed by Elektra on page 1 of Billboard magazine.
+By late January 1967 when Da Capo was listed by Billboard as a "New Action Album", "7 and 7 Is" had already received commercial and critical success, helping to boost the album's sales.
 It entered the Billboard Top LPs chart on February 11, 1967, and peaked at number 80 on April 8, failing to achieve the commercial success the band had hoped it would.
 Lee blamed the album's disappointing performance on Elektra, but Botnick disagreed, saying, "Arthur wouldn't go out and promote it!"
 Stuart later reflected that the band "should have toured behind it"; however, he recognized that Lee "prided himself on being different.
 If bands toured after releasing an album, he would do it differently."
 Regarding the album as "an undeniably groundbreaking release for 1966" with a style that had "no other context or reference in [rock] up to that point", Einarson asks if Lee had "overestimated his own audience with a body of music perhaps too complex and esoteric for their tastes".
 In the observation of writer Jim Bickhart, "by that point, Arthur had shown he was kind of oblivious to who his audience was and how to appeal to them ... he was not thinking, 'I'm going to bring my audience along with me,' he was just thinking, 'I'm going to do what I'm going to do.'"